Phani56/imdb-list-analyzer/README.md

 ### Web GUI

+#### Development mode

+For most use cases, I recommend the awesome interactive web development mode powered by [figwheel-main](https://github.com/bhauman/figwheel-main).

+    $ lein trampoline run -m figwheel.main -- -b dev -r

+Open http://localhost:9500/ in browser and follow instructions.

+#### Deployment

+To deployment application locally, use following command:

     $ lein with-profile production ring server

 Open http://localhost:3000/ in browser and follow instructions.

+#### Heroku

+Project has Heroku support, see Procfile in the project root.
+We currently use Heroku's git deployments that work with Procfile.

+#### Example files

 If you don't have an IMDB account you can use the example files from 'resources/'.

 ## Input files